 The Coronavirus has shown an insufficient pre-planning for supply chain events, even though the supply chain is one of the most important competitive tools companies have today, especially when producing and selling on a global scale.

-That’s why it’s time to rethink supply chain planning and take a different approach.
+That’s why it’s time to rethink supply chain planning and take a different approach to improve warehouse efficiency.

 Many will probably disagree.
 However, with an increasing pressure on faster deliveries in local markets and with the need of a plan B if unforeseen serious incidents occur, it might be an idea to re-engineer your setup and take a hard look at your future warehousing.
 Almost any product or service can be bought with just a few clicks on your phone or computer.
 This means that previously controlled and fixed purchased agreements between buyer and seller can be changed and challenged overnight.
 When this happens, a totally different supply chain, controlled by the big web portals, will suddenly rule the game.